The Four Companions

+Details

 Salman is generally considered to be the loftiest amongst these elite four in Shia theology.
-It is narrated from the prophet Muhammad that:
+It is narrated from Muhammad that:

 Faith has ten grades, and Salman is on the tenth (i.e., highest) grade, Abu Dharr on the ninth, and Miqdad on the eighth grade.

-Those among Muhammad's Companions who were closest to Ali were called the shīʿat ʿAlī ('the partisans of Ali') during Muhammad's lifetime.
+Those among Muhammad's companions who were closest to Ali were called the shīʿat ʿAlī ('the partisans of Ali') during Muhammad's lifetime.
 The following hadith is narrated about them from Jabir al-Ansari: